MaXW1cKZ/Wongsakorn-Portfolio/README.md

 ---

 ## About Me
-IT graduate specializing in Business Analysis and IT Consulting.
-Experienced in requirements gathering, stakeholder analysis, system design, and cross-functional collaboration across academic and real-world projects.
+IT graduate interested in Business Analysis and IT Consulting and System Analyst, with hands-on internship experience in feature development, workflow analysis, and cross-functional collaboration.
+Experienced in supporting system implementation, API testing, and UX/UI design while working with technical teams to improve user workflows and deliver practical system solutions.

 ---